bernardoamc/minitag/README.md

 # Minitag

-A simple gem that allow developers to tag their minitest tests and run tests based on these tags.
+A simple gem that allow developers using minitest to specify tags for their classes and tests, and run their test suite based on these tags.

+This gem should be framework agnostic, let me know if you encounter any problems running this within the framework of your choice.

+## When should I use this?

+- When there's a need to split a test suite into different CI steps.
+- During development, it's helpful to have extra flexibility when running a big test suite.
+- When there are tests that you want to run only occasionality.
+For example, tests that perform network calls or have expensive side effects.

 ## Installation